wmo-im/wis2box-training/documentation/docs/practical-sessions/adding-gts-headers-to-wis2-notifications.md

 Make sure to replace the metadata-id with the correct identifier for your dataset.

+Check the Grafana dashboard to see if the data was ingested correctly.
+If you see any WARNINGS or ERRORS, try to fix them and repeat the exercise the `wis2box data ingest` command.

 ## Exercise 3: Viewing the GTS headers in the WIS2 Notification

 Go to the MQTT Explorer and check if you can see the WIS2 Notification Message for the data you just ingested.